Gourav2K/chess-similarity-search/README.md

 - **Kafka-based ingestion** decouples parsing from storage, enabling horizontal scaling of consumers and producers
 - **Stateless backend (Spring WebFlux)** handles concurrent GraphQL queries efficiently and is ready for Kubernetes, load balancers, etc.
-- **PostgreSQL schema with bitboard optimizations** ensures fast lookups and indexing for high-performance queries
+- **PostgreSQL schema with bitboard optimizations** ensures fast lookups and indexing for pawn-search based queries
+- **CTE-based prefiltering + bitboard & array GIN indexing** reduces full-table scans for similarity queries
 - **Redis-backed preprocessor batching** allows checkpointing and distributed ingestion
 - **Frontend is built on Vite/React**, making it lightweight and easy to deploy on any static CDN or edge server